Oscar Gonzalez Player Props: Guardians vs. Blue Jays

-The Cleveland Guardians, including Oscar Gonzalez (.357 batting average in his past 10 games), battle starter Hyun-Jin Ryu and the Toronto Blue Jays at Progressive Field, Monday at 7:10 PM ET.
+On Tuesday, Oscar Gonzalez (batting .290 in his past 10 games) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 Oscar Gonzalez Game Info & Props vs. the Blue Jays